 Final Thoughts on the Ivory Soap Science Experiment

 The Ivory soap experiment is shockingly not the easiest experiment to clean up after.
 When we played with the soap dough, a lot of it got stuck on the dining table.
 Some pieces of the dough fell on the ground and got stepped on.
-Thank goodness my son loved using a sponge to wipe all the soap off because that look a long time.
+Thank goodness my son loved using a sponge to wipe all the soap off because that took a long time.

 That said, you do get a super clean table and floor afterward!